csmithswim/CullenaryCatalog/README.md

 * The RecipeController class handles the specific presentation layer of the application and contains the endpoints for the RecipeService methods.

 -------------
 ### Running The Application

+Note: This application does not have a front end for route handling.
+Any testing and use must be done using cURL, Postman or a similar application.

+I will be using cURL and Postman for illustrative purposes.